grafted-in/wordpress-nginx-nix/README.md

 This repository setup assumes you want to keep some things a secret.
 See `SETUP-SECRETS.md` for a rundown of how that works.

+## Upgrading Nixpkgs

+All dependencies are fixed to a specific version of Nixpkgs which is configured in `deploy/nixpkgs-version.nix` which contains instructions for upgrading.
+The nixpkgs version also governs the version of NixOps to use during deployments.
+This can be overridden in `nixpkgs-version.sh`.

 ## Acknowledgements